Reducing Food Waste Through Improved Cold Chain Management

 As with any system relying heavily on the internet to remain operational, security is of great concern.

-All Sonicu monitoring solutions use the SoniCloud Monitoring system which has key security features in place including:
+All Sonicu monitoring solutions use the SoniCloud Monitoring system, which has key security features in place, including:

-- Class-leading cloud hosting with guaranteed uptime and top-notch security
+• Best-in-class cloud hosting with guaranteed uptime and top-notch security

 Once goods arrive at retail points, Sonicu offers the same monitoring solutions for retail centers to minimize spoilage by maintaining ideal conditions.